redhat-italy/hacep/README.md

 |__ /jboss-eap-6.4.5-incremental-maven-repository
 ```

-For your reference, you will find an example `settings.xml` to copy in your .m2 directory from the `example-maven-settings` directory.
+For your reference, you will find an example `settingsEAP6.xml` to copy in your .m2 directory from the `example-maven-settings` directory.
-Or you can just use it from it is passing this maven option: `-s example-maven-settings/settings.xml`
+Or you can just use it from it is passing this maven option: `-s example-maven-settings/settingsEAP6.xml`

-This Maven settings.xml assumes you have unzipped all your repositories in one folder referenced in the env variable `HACEP_REPO`, you must set it before running `mvn` commands with:
+This Maven settingsEAP6.xml assumes you have unzipped all your repositories in one folder referenced in the env variable `HACEP_REPO`, you must set it before running `mvn` commands with:
 ```shell
 Linux/OSX: export HACEP_REPO=/path/to/extracted/repos
 Windows: set HACEP_REPO=c:\path\to\extracted\repos